oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-analytics/add-analytics.md

   You've seen how an end user can answer their own questions by combining data from the APEX application with external data.

-12. Save the project as "Labor".
+12. Save the project as "Labour".

 ## STEP 9: Embed the OAC Data Visualization project into APEX

-Our goal is to integrate the "Labor" DV project inside of our APEX application.
+Our goal is to integrate the "Labour" DV project inside of our APEX application.
 The project should automatically filter using the context of the customer of the APEX screen.

 1. Still in the OAC Data Visualization project, select the **Developer** option: